minorugh/upsftp/README.md

 - When upload for the first time, the update time will be added to the filelist.
 - From the second time onward, only the updated files will be uploaded, and the others will be skipped.

+## Sort filelist

+There are contents such as diary pages where new files increase monthly or yearly.

+Therefore, when creating a new article, it is automatically added to the end of the filelist.

+After that, the list will be sorted automatically to make it easier to see.